danirus/sphinx-nefertiti/docs/source/users-guide/customization/fonts.rst

 When serving EU based users, so long as you get the user's consent, you can still redirect font requests to a 3rd party font service provider.
 But Nefertiti for Sphinx does not provide the consent modal window, nor the logic in the case the user does not consent.

-Instead, add your preferred fonts and use them with your Sphinx project.
+You can instead, as explained below, use one of the fonts distributed with Nefertiti for Sphinx, or otherwise add your preferred fonts.
 The section :ref:`adding-fonts` below explains the details.

 Font settings
 *************